aosabook/500lines/functionalDB/chapter.md

 The description above omits a crucial requirement: how to make different clauses sync on a value (i.e., make a join operation between them), and how to structure the found values in the output (specified by the `:find` part).

 We fulfill both of these requirements using _variables_, which are denoted with a leading `?`.
-The only exception to this definition is the "don't-care" variable "`_`"  (underscore).
+The only exception to this definition is the "don't care" variable "`_`"  (underscore).

 <!-- FIXME make sure this table reference makes sense in the final layout (tablemight not immediately follow text -->
 A clause in a query is composed of three predicates.
 The following table defines what can act as a predicate in our query language: